You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

 You can also check on your desktop.
-The icon for your WD Elements drive will turn green when your backup is complete (depending on your Mac’s operation system version).
+The icon for your WD Elements drive will turn green when your backup is complete.
+(Depending on your Mac’s operation system version.)

 Do this when your Time Machine backup is finished.
 You don’t want to risk corrupting your backup…

-What are Your Options When you Use Your WD Elements with Time Machine?
+What Are Your Options When You Use Your WD Elements With Time Machine?

-Either you use your whole WD Elements portable drive for a Time Machine backup of your Mac.
+Either you use your whole WD Elements portable hard drive for a Time Machine backup of your Mac.

 Or if you have partitioned your larger 1TB, 2TB, 3TB or 4TB WD Elements drive into sections.
 You can use a Mac OS Extended (Journaled) file system partition for your Time Machine Backup.

 To do that you simply choose the partition name you want to use.
 You do that on the Time Machine pop up window where you choose your backup target.